 Agnesta is a Lithuanian image and executive specialist with extensive knowledge of the creative industry and public advocacy.
 She currently heads Lithuania’s annual Vilnius International Film Festival (VIFF) ‘Kino Pavasaris’, one of the biggest film festivals in the Baltic States.
 In 2019, VIFF screened around 170 films in 17 cities, 34% of which were made by women directors.
 Agnesta’s long career in the cultural environmental also extends to the role of coordinator at the European Commission’s 2007 MEDIA programme office in Lithuania, as well as a number of cultural projects, including the Latin American culture festival ‘In Latino’ and the educational cinema project for youths ‘Cine Book’ in Lithuania.

-Kristina is an acclaimed Bulgarian tech entrepreneur.
-As co-inventor of BLITAB, the world’s first tactile tablet for blind and visually impaired people, Kristina has drawn the world’s attention to the role of digital innovation in easing people’s lives.
-Having cemented herself as a leader in the digital field promoting the needs of children, women and people with disabilities, her work has received wide recognition throughout the world.
-She was previously involved as an innovation consultant to the G7 for Technology, Research & Innovation, and was named Rising Innovator for 2017 by the EU Prize for Women Innovators.
+Kristina currently works in customer experience and enterprise transformation at MURAL, where her role is to help customers scale their innovation culture and accelerate their digital, design and enterprise transformation.
+As the co-inventor of BLITAB, the world’s first tactile tablet for blind and visually impaired people, Kristina has drawn the world’s attention to the role of digital innovation in easing people’s lives.
+She also serves as a judge of MIT Inclusive Innovation Challenge, an initiative of MIT Solve which seeks to find global solutions through entrepreneurship.
+Kristina has previously served as an innovation consultant to the G7 in the area of Technology, Research & Innovation.
+Having cemented herself as a leader in the digital field, while simultaneously promoting the needs of children, women and people with disabilities, Kristina has received worldwide recognition for her work.
+She was named Rising Innovator by the EU Prize for Women Innovators and the European Laureate of the Cartier Women’s Initiative Awards.

-Karoline is an Austrian lawyer and politician who has been serving in the government of Chancellor Sebastian Kurz since 2020.
-She has held a number of senior positions at the European level, including at the European Court of Human Rights, as State Secretary and most recently as ÖVP Head of Delegation in the European Parliament.
-In her current portfolio, she has boldly called for European treaty change, to ensure a clearer separation of powers between the EU and national governments.
+Karoline is an Austrian lawyer and politician who has served as Federal Minister for the EU and Constitution in the government of Chancellor Sebastian Kurz since 2020.
+Karoline has previously held a number of senior positions at the national and European levels, including at the European Court of Human Rights, as state secretary at the Federal Ministry of the Interior and most recently as head of the Austrian People’s Party (ÖVP) Delegation in the European Parliament.
+In her current portfolio, she has boldly called for European treaty change to ensure a clearer separation of powers between the EU and national governments.
 She has also made a name for herself by combating anti-Semitism and calling for a common European asylum system.

 Mate is a Croatian innovator, entrepreneur, and founder of the car company Rimac Automobili.
 He started off at the age of 19 in a borrowed garage, tinkering, dreaming, and already thinking several years ahead of the traditional car industry.
 Soon enough, he built a global name for himself, crafting battery tech for the likes of Aston Martin and Renault.
 He also created the world’s first electric ‘supercar’, the Rimac Concept One.
 In 2012, he set out to prove that electric cars could be faster than conventional fuel.
 His dream became reality, as Mate’s ‘Green Monster’ electric car won a Guinness World Record for the fastest ¼ mile.
 He’s received widespread recognition and support for his projects, including USD 90 mi investment from Hyundai and Kia.

-Mila is a North Macedonian politician that has been in government since 2017.
-Mila is an avid promoter of human rights whose professional career to date has been marked by a commitment to social work on behalf of the most vulnerable and threatened citizens, whether it be Roma, disadvantaged youth, drug addicts, victims of domestic violence and so on.
+Prior to her current position, Mila served as Minister of Labour and Social Welfare of North Macedonia as well as Deputy Prime Minister responsible for economic affairs during the transition Government in 2020.
+She was elected to government in 2017.
+Mila is an avid proponent of human rights whose professional career to date has been marked by a commitment to social work on behalf of the most vulnerable and threatened citizens, whether it be Roma, disadvantaged youth, drug addicts or victims of domestic violence.
 Projects she has managed over the years include organising drama workshops with children housed in institutions, hosting educational workshops, offering consultations for drug users and their families, and conducting field research.
 Mila has used her platform as Minister to advocate for gender equality, the elimination of violence against women, and anti-discrimination.

 Tomáš is a leading politician from the Czech Social Democratic Party.
 A long-time activist, he quickly climbed through the ranks, rising from MEP assistant to deputy minister and Minister of Foreign Affairs.
 In his current portfolio, Tomáš has gained a reputation as a firm supporter of the European project and a strong advocate for human rights.
 He has notably been vocal about the Jamal Khashoggi assassination, Russia’s annexation of Crimea and Israel’s occupation of the Golan Heights.
 He has also called for the adoption of the UN Global Migration Pact, to ensure safe international immigration.

 Bálint is a Hungarian social policy specialist whose work integrates research, advocacy and fieldwork.
-As of 2020, he is the senior advisor on social and housing policy for the Mayor of Budapest.
-Involved in civil activism since his teens, Bálint co-founded The City Is For All, a community organisation dedicated to empowering homeless people and advancing housing justice.
+Currently serving as the senior advisor on social and housing policy for the Mayor of Budapest, he is also the co-founder of The City is For All, a community organization dedicated to advancing housing justice and empowering people experiencing homelessness.
 A fervent believer in the need to address the root cause of housing and economic inequality rather than the symptom of homelessness itself, Bálint has succeeded in significantly impacting the discourse and politics surrounding homelessness and housing poverty in Hungary.
-He also set up and coordinates an emergency service combining social work and non-violent resistance to prevent the eviction of impoverished families.
+He also set up and coordinates an emergency service which combines social work and non-violent resistance to prevent the eviction of impoverished families.

 Alexandre is a Spanish engineer and entrepreneur.
 He is President and Co-Founder of The Altius Society, a renowned international non-profit which combines the knowledge of Nobel laureates, leading researchers and policymakers to better understand the impact of technology on future societies.
 He also co-founded Fever, a tech start-up which is disrupting the ‘experience economy’ as it allows its users to browse and book nearby events from a curated collection of places and pop-ups in over a dozen cities around the world.
 Alexandre has been recognised for his work by the Spanish Ministry of Education with the prestigious National Prize, awarded to Spain’s top three engineers.